LeEco said to be trying to sell its Silicon Valley property amid cash woes

 The report cites anonymous sources claiming that the company is looking for a new buyer for the Santa Clara, California site it picked up from Yahoo in hopes of housing 12,000 US employees in a state of the art facility built to propel its aggressive push into the States that also includes the recent acquisition of budget TV maker Vizio and an English language film production company.

 Since LeEco took the wraps off its US plans during an ostentatious event in San Francisco, troubling financial headlines have plagued the company.
-A mere month after the US debut, cofounder Jia Yueting told his staff that he would be cutting his salary to $0.15 annually as its reassessed a tremendous growth paces that found it moving from Netflix-style video streaming to major movie financing and plans to build an electric car in a short space of time.
+A mere month after the US debut, cofounder Jia Yueting told his staff that he would be cutting his salary to $0.15 annually as it reassessed a tremendous growth pace that found it moving from Netflix-style video streaming to major movie financing and plans to build an electric car in a short space of time.

 The company has waved away the media’s interpretation that the letter marked financial struggles for a company that simply flew too close to the sun.
 Rather, as North American operations lead Brian Hui told a crowd at a TechCrunch event back in November, “If you read the letter, it’s not about whether it’s sustainable or not sustainable.
 It’s not about running out of money.
-It’s how you can spend your money wisely
+It’s how you can spend your money wisely.”

 Earlier this month, the company was once again on the defensive, acknowledging that it would be slashing its staff in India, while denying reports that it was set to pull out of the country altogether, writing in a statement, “India is one the most strategic markets for LeEco and hence there is no exit plan.”